Should You Book A Tour Your First Trip to Egypt, or Navigate on Your Own?

 Fewer opportunities to mingle with locals

-Sometimes tours limit the feeling for an authentic, local experience.
+Sometimes tours limit the feeling of an authentic, local experience.
 You may be a traveler that thrives on the excitement of mingling with locals without the buffer of a guide or group.

 Less opportunity to be spontaneous